CarXTechnologies/dro-map-uploader/README.md

 ![image](https://github.com/CarXTechnologies/dro-map-uploader/assets/119846486/48bbcd2d-6ce9-4fe5-94cd-a69672e74231)

-# 3. Adding Core Components
+# 3. Adding core components

 The project supports several types of components that are ported into the game.
 The main ones are: